Share

 Email

-Importance of Knowing Binding Authorities
+Importance of Binding Legal Authority

-If you fail to understand which authorities are binding on your local court, you risk dismissal of your claims, sanctions, or an adverse ruling.
+If you fail to understand which authorities are binding, you risk dismissal of your claims, sanctions, or an adverse ruling.
 Proper legal research and adherence to binding rules and precedents ensure that your arguments are taken seriously by the court.
+When you represent yourself in court, your credibility is your most valuable currency.
+Using pro se help means knowing when a judge must listen to you versus when they are simply allowed to listen to you.

 What is Case Law?

-Case law, also known as “judge-made law,” is the collection of legal principles established through judicial decisions.
-Courts create case law when they interpret statutes, apply constitutional principles, or resolve legal disputes.
+Case law, also known as "judge-made law," is the collection of legal principles established through judicial decisions.
+Courts create case law when they interpret statutes or apply constitutional principles.
+Unlike statutory law, which is written by legislatures, case law interprets those statutes and applies them in real-world scenarios.

-Examples of Case Law in Practice
+Examples of Binding Case Law

-What Are Court Rules?
+What are Court Rules?

 Difference Between Case Law and Court Rules

-• Source: Case law comes from court opinions, while court rules are created by court administration or judicial authorities.
+Case law comes from court opinions, while court rules are created by court administration or judicial authorities.
+Case law guides substantive legal issues (the actual law), while court rules govern procedural matters (the paperwork and deadlines).

 Understanding Binding vs. Persuasive Authority

+Binding authority must be followed by the court and includes higher court decisions within the same jurisdiction.
 Persuasive authority may influence a court but is not mandatory.
 This includes case law from other jurisdictions or lower courts.
+Always lead with binding legal authority in your motions.

 What Makes Case Law Binding on Local Courts?